 DIED A VIRGIN

-Not long after, as you might have already guessed, the old maid died peacefully in her sleep.
+Not long after, just a few weeks, as you might have already guessed, the old maid died peacefully in her sleep.

 It soon became quite apparent to him that the tombstone the old lady had selected was much too small for the wording that she had chosen.

 The undertaker thought long and hard about how he could fulfill the old maid’s final request, considering the very limited space available on the small piece of stone.